dan10ish/dan10ish.github.io/SETUP_FINDS.md

 ## Advanced Tips

 ### Siri Voice Control
-1. Name your shortcut something simple like "TIL"
+1. Name your shortcut something simple like "Finds"
-2. Say "Hey Siri, TIL" to activate it
+2. Say "Hey Siri, Finds" to activate it
 3. Siri will prompt you for input

 ### Home Screen Widget
 1. Long press on home screen
 2. Tap "+" → Search "Shortcuts"
-3. Add widget and select your TIL shortcut
+3. Add widget and select your Finds shortcut
 4. One-tap access!

 ### Share Sheet Integration
 1. In Safari/Twitter/YouTube, find something interesting
 2. Tap Share button
-3. Scroll and select "Shortcuts" → Your TIL shortcut
+3. Scroll and select "Shortcuts" → Your Finds shortcut
 4. It will automatically grab the URL

 ### Automations (Optional)
 Create time-based reminders:
 - **Personal > Automation > Time of Day**
 - Set for 9 PM daily
-- Action: "Ask for Input" with your TIL shortcut
+- Action: "Ask for Input" with your Finds shortcut
 - Great for daily reflection habit!

 ## Security Notes